Images for illustrative purposes only

 - Increased number of colds

 - Thrush (sore, creamy-yellow, raised patches) in the mouth and throat

 - Sore tongue and hoarse voice and throat irritation

 - Bruising and fractures

 - Inflammation of sinuses

 - A reduction in the amount of potassium in the blood

 If you do experience one or more of these side effects and they persist or worsen, then inform your doctor right away.
 You should also contact your doctor if you notice any serious side effects such as worsening of breathing ability, fainting or skin reactions.

 How do I buy Aerivio Spiromax online?

 You can safely buy Aerivio Spiromax online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Aerivio Spiromax is the right medication for your medical condition.